 Click here for a more detailed history of the APRFC.

-The ten-person staff of the APRFC consists of one Hydrologist-in-Charge, one Service Coordination Hydrologist, one Development and Operations Hydrologist, two senior hydrologists, one hydrologist, one senior hydrometeorologist, two hydrometeorologists, and one hydrotech.
+The eleven-person staff of the APRFC consists of one Hydrologist-in-Charge, one Service Coordination Hydrologist, one Development and Operations Hydrologist, two senior hydrologists, one hydrologist, one senior hydrometeorologist, two hydrometeorologists, one ITO and one hydrotech.

 Back to top